OpenAfghanistan/provinces/README.md

 **License:**

-The "afghanistan-provinces" package is open-source software distributed under the [MIT License](https://opensource.org/licenses/MIT).
+The "provinces" package is open-source software distributed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use and modify it to suit your project's requirements.

 Feel free to utilize this package to manage Afghanistan's administrative divisions effortlessly in your Laravel application.